mystatus/covid19-reports/README.md

 #### Options
 `--debug` - Prints all logs rather than only 'test' level logs.

-`--clean` - Drops and recreates the test database before running tests.
+`--clean` - Drops, recreates, and migrates the test database before running tests.

-`--skip-migration` - Skips the migration step before tests in order to run more quickly.

 ### Notes